initia-labs/install-rocksdb/README.md

 - Restores a cache that stores the compiled RocksDB shared libraries, headers, and pkg-config files.
 - Installs the system dependencies required to build RocksDB when the cache is cold.
 - Clones facebook/rocksdb at tag `v10.5.1`, builds `make shared_lib` with `PORTABLE=1`, and runs `make install-shared`.
+- Syncs the cached build artifacts into `/usr/local` so compilers can find `rocksdb/c.h` and the shared objects.
 - Runs `ldconfig` to ensure the linker is aware of the new shared objects.

 ### Usage